patrickromeromccafferty/wetgrain/quernstones.md

 Footnotes

-[1] Ronald Black: ‘The Day of the Quern-dust’, West Highland Free Press, 25 Sept 1987; [https://www.querndust. co.uk/jpgs/29TheDay.jpg] <br>
+[1] Ronald Black: ‘The Day of the Quern-dust’, West Highland Free Press, 25 Sept 1987; [https://www.querndust. co.uk/jpgs/29TheDay.jpg] <br><br>
-[2] Grótti features in the Norse Edda of Snorri, Skáldskaparmál; I first discuss these myths in minnmouth (2017). <br>
+[2] Grótti features in the Norse Edda of Snorri, Skáldskaparmál; I first discuss these myths in minnmouth (2017). <br><br>
-[3] Mike Parker Pearson, Niall Sharples, Jim Symonds: South Uist: Archaeology and History of a Hebridean Island, Tempus Publishing Ltd, (2004). <br>
+[3] Mike Parker Pearson, Niall Sharples, Jim Symonds: South Uist: Archaeology and History of a Hebridean Island, Tempus Publishing Ltd, (2004). <br><br>
 [4] Henry Castle: ‘A Crofters’ Memorial for Staffin’, commissioned by Atlas Arts, 2018; [https://www.henrycastle.com/ crofter-memorial.]
-Rubha nam Bràthairean is sometimes translated the brother’s point. <br>
+Rubha nam Bràthairean is sometimes translated the brother’s point. <br><br>
-[5] ‘Blàthan Briste/Broken Flowers’, conceived by Alec Finlay for Taigh Chearsabhagh, Lochmaddy, North Uist, Monday 7 August – Saturday 28 October 2017, with contributions from Hannah Imlach, Hanna Tuulikki, and Lila Matsumoto. <br>
+[5] ‘Blàthan Briste/Broken Flowers’, conceived by Alec Finlay for Taigh Chearsabhagh, Lochmaddy, North Uist, Monday 7 August – Saturday 28 October 2017, with contributions from Hannah Imlach, Hanna Tuulikki, and Lila Matsumoto. <br><br>
-[6] Billia Croo, Orkney, features in ebban an’ flowan, by Alec Finlay, Alistair Peebles, and Laura Watts, (2015). <br>
+[6] Billia Croo, Orkney, features in ebban an’ flowan, by Alec Finlay, Alistair Peebles, and Laura Watts, (2015). <br><br>
-[7] The photograph of the quernstone which I selected from the collection of Fergus Granville appears in a book- let and print by Hannah Imlach, produced by Peacock, Aberdeen. <br>
+[7] The photograph of the quernstone which I selected from the collection of Fergus Granville appears in a booklet and print by Hannah Imlach, produced by Peacock, Aberdeen. <br><br>
-[8] Kate gave us a tour of Cladh Hallan, a Neolithic house bult in an unusual figure-of-eight form, where we saw examples of saddle querns. [https://canmore.org.uk/site/108429/south-uist-cladh-hallan] <br>
+[8] Kate gave us a tour of Cladh Hallan, a Neolithic house bult in an unusual figure-of-eight form, where we saw examples of saddle querns. [https://canmore.org.uk/site/108429/south-uist-cladh-hallan] <br><br>
 [9] For instance, the ridged patterns inscribed on Unstan bowls and baggy jars, found at crannog sites in the Western Isles.
-These date back to the first cooking of cereals in the 4th millennium BCE, and it is thought they played a role in sacred rituals, suggesting that crannogs were not always defensive structures. [https://www.nature. com/articles/s41467-022-32286-0] <br>
+These date back to the first cooking of cereals in the 4th millennium BCE, and it is thought they played a role in sacred rituals, suggesting that crannogs were not always defensive structures. [https://www.nature. com/articles/s41467-022-32286-0] <br><br>
-[10] I was fortunate that my collaborator, Fraser Macdonald, has an intimate knowledge of the Western Isles and was working on a study of rockets, now published as Escape from Earth: A Secret History of the Space Rocket, 2021. <br>
+[10] I was fortunate that my collaborator, Fraser Macdonald, has an intimate knowledge of the Western Isles and was working on a study of rockets, now published as Escape from Earth: A Secret History of the Space Rocket, 2021. <br><br>
-[11] Finlay Macdonald’s study, The Norse Mills of Lewis, maps every horizontal mill on that island; an example of what can be learnt by examining technology in a localised or isolated context. <br>
+[11] Finlay Macdonald’s study, The Norse Mills of Lewis, maps every horizontal mill on that island; an example of what can be learnt by examining technology in a localised or isolated context. <br><br>
-[12] There are two small wind-turbines by Taigh Chearsabhagh; I added poems to these in Gaelic and English. <br>
+[12] There are two small wind-turbines by Taigh Chearsabhagh; I added poems to these in Gaelic and English. <br><br>
-[13] The islands were reoccupied, but the final inhabitants left shortly after WW2. <br>
+[13] The islands were reoccupied, but the final inhabitants left shortly after WW2. <br><br>
+Alec Finlay